RoundtableHold/roundtablehold.github.io/README.md

 You are welcome to use whatever software you want to edit the site.
 But if you are unsure or want a seemless editing environment this is what I recommend.

 1. Get [VSCode](https://code.visualstudio.com/).
 Then click File -> Open Folder and navigate to `tracker`.
-2. Press `ctrl+P` and type or paste in `ext install ms-vscode.live-server`.
+2. Press `ctrl+P` and type or paste in `Extensions: Show Recommended Extensions`
-3. Press `ctrl+P` again and type or paste in `ext install emeraldwalk.RunOnSave`.
+3. Install `Live Server` and  `Run on Save` from the menu that opens.
-4. Open `index.html` and click `Live Preview: Show Preview` at the top right.
-It looks like a book with a magnifying glass.
+4. Click the button on the bottom right that says `Go Live`.
+This will open your webbrowser to a local copy of the site.
 5. Click `View -> Output` then in the dropdown on the right select `Run On Save`.
 6. Whenever you save a `.yaml` file the webpage should automatically refresh.
 If there is an error it will appear at the bottom describing what you did wrong.
 You may need to run `generate.bat` once to get the correct dependencies installed.